lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 05:40 PM)_

-> NO
+> NO!

 **PlasmaPerson** _(02-Jul-18 05:41 PM)_

-@Magic8Ball does ibraxas dab, thus hitting maia in the head, causing her to go unconscious so we don't have to watch them take off clothes
+@Magic8Ball Does Ibraxas dab, thus hitting Maia in the head, causing her to go unconscious so the crew doesn't have to watch them take off clothes?

 **Magic8Ball** _(02-Jul-18 05:41 PM)_